mac-65/Solaris_8_x86_VM/README.md

 There will probably be errors and omissions, but I hope these steps will be useful.

-:boom: This is still in "beta", so there are likely <i>many</i> bugs, incomplete and missing features and documentation, but I hope these steps will be useful.
+:boom: There are likely <i>many</i> bugs, incomplete and missing features and documentation, but I hope these steps will be useful.

 # Requirements

 First, versions of the software used:

 The VirtualBox version is 4.3.32-1.
+I've had later versions of VirtualBox crash and burn with some VMs I've built in the past.
+It's a problem because as far as I know, it's not possible to have multiple versions of VirtualBox installed on the same machine (like you can do with the gcc compiler collection, e.g.).